 - An online account to track relevant resources, programs, and concerns

-More specifically, Host Healthcare’s EAP provides up to six virtual or in-person counseling sessions per household for discussions around self-care, mental health, legal matters, physical health, finances, and more.
+More specifically, Host Healthcare’s EAP provides up to six virtual or in-person counseling sessions per household for discussions around self-care, mental health issues, legal matters, physical health, finances, and more.
 Once you have been assigned a travel nurse recruiter, additional information about these programs will become available to you.

 Why Are Employee Assistance Programs Important for Nurses?